-In its simple form, the internet of things – IoT is the connection of devices through the internet.
-At home, we can experience it when it applies to appliances, lights, thermostats, smartphones, toys, and more!
-From your smartphone, homeowners can adjust their thermostats, turn on lights.
-This what all happening today, but the possibilities are truly unlimited.
-We have discussed here what is IoT? and the benefits of IoT in construction industry.
+In its simple form, the Internet of Things – IoT is the connection of devices through the Internet.
+We can experience it at home when it applies to appliances, lights, thermostats, smartphones, toys, and more!
+From your smartphone, homeowners can adjust their thermostats and turn on lights.
+This is what all happening today, but the possibilities are truly unlimited.
+We have discussed here what IoT is and the benefits of IoT in the construction industry.

 What is the Internet of Things – IoT?

-The internet of things- IoT is an enormous network of connected things.
+The Internet of Things- IoT is a massive network of connected things.
 Even people can connect to the IoT through wearables and smartphones.
-As per the estimates, there may be over 26 billion connected devices by 2020.

 Internet of Things – IoT in Construction

 While many do not view the construction industry as technologically advanced, the IoT in construction is not as far off as we think.
 It is something that is achievable for many contractors.
 In fact, one of your teams may be working on a smart (i.e., connected) job site.